 Scope and Contents

 The collection consists largely of photographs documenting the creation of the 200" glass disk made by Corning Glass Works.
+It also includes biographical information and historic glass-related miscellaneous materials collected by John C. Hostetter.
 Materials are divided into two series:

 (1) Photographs, 1934-1936

 - Creation: Majority of material found within 1934-1936